ArticleMarch 3, 2026

 The Forgetting Curve: Your Brain's Natural Enemy

-In 1885, Hermann Ebbinghaus discovered something depressing: we forget most of what we learn within days.
+In 1885, Hermann Ebbinghaus discovered we forget most of what we learn within days.

 The Forgetting Curve:

-Translation: If you study Monday and test Friday, you've lost most of it.
+Translation: Study Monday, test Friday, you've lost most of it.

 Why This Happens

 Your brain is efficient.
 It assumes information you encounter once isn't important.
-So it cleans house, keeping only what gets repeated or used.
+So it cleans house.

 The problem: Cramming is one intense exposure.
 Your brain treats it like a one-time event.